Alfresco/docs-alfresco/insight-engine/latest/config/embed-cmis.md

 ---
-title: Embed queries in CMIS.
+title: Embed queries in CMIS
 ---

 These examples show how to embed queries in CMIS.